cgre-aachen/open_AR_Sandbox/README.md

 * Check the complete and up-to-date documentation on [read the docs](https://open-ar-sandbox.readthedocs.io/en/latest/)

-Welcome to the Open_AR_Sandbox repository.
+Welcome to the# Open AR-Sandbox repository.
 If you do not know what this is all about, have a look at this video:

 :warning: **Warning!** It is unfortunate that we have to state this here, but: downloading the software and presenting it somewhere as your own work is serious **scientific fraud**!
 And if you develop content further, then please push these developments